 The Balfour Declaration is the epitome of the destructive and racist nature of British colonialism, writes Yasmeen Khan.

-Thursday 2nd November will mark the 100th anniversary of the Balfour Declaration.
+The 2nd November marks the 104th anniversary of the Balfour Declaration.
 A declaration made by the British government at a time when the British Empire was facing a number of crises and was still at war with Germany and its allies.

 The Declaration essentially gave Palestine to European Jews as a “national home for the Jewish people” in line with the demands of the Zionist Movement.
 Whilst superficially recognising that the rights of the Arab population should not be discarded, this Declaration was a huge blow to Palestinians and led to increased Jewish immigration to Palestine and worsening relations between the Jewish and Arab populations.